 There are so many pros to working from home and running your own business.
 It’s flexible, I can be a full-time mum at the drop of a hat.
 I never miss any school events and I pick my own hours.
-I’m my own boss, I love networking and working with other small businesses and after 9 years I really don’t think I could work for someone else.
+I’m my own boss, I love networking and working with other small businesses and with 10 years plus under my belt, I really don’t think I could work for someone else.
 The word employee brings me out in a rash!
 But with anything there are pros and there are cons.
 For me, finances are a major con.

 Freelancing Doesn’t Mean FREE:

 If I had a penny for every time someone asked me to work for free or that popular currency “exposure” I would be rich!
 Sometimes there can be huge gaps between completing work and receiving payment.
 Freelancers dine on either steak or beans on toast!
 There is no in-between!
 When you run your own business you spend a lot of time on activities that don’t always easily generate money straight away if at all. ie accounting, social media, and networking so you need to have a contingency plan in place, especially if like me you have to work around school holidays.

 Saving Money for a Rainy Day: